 The severity of the sentence will be further determined by evidence of mitigating or aggravating circumstances presented to the sentencing judge(s).
 For example, the commission of an offence for financial gain or on behalf of a criminal organization is a common circumstance that may aggravate a sentence.
 Recurrent offenders also often face higher penalties.
-Repeated breaches of the law can also be followed by the "blacklisting" of companies.
+Repeated breaches of the law can also be followed by the "blacklisting" of companies.277

 Another important factor is that the courts tend to be lenient if, in their subjective judgement, they believe that wildlife and forest offences are less serious offences than other types of crime.
-Some
+Some organizations and individuals have recommended the requirement of minimum penalties as a possible way to counter this belief.278 These suggestions have, however, only very limited support as they may infringe upon the independence of the judiciary and limit the courts' ability to take into account all relevant circumstances when determining a sentence.

-&lt;sup>275 See also part one, section 3.7.
+275 See also part one, section 3.7.

-&lt;sup>276 Gerry Bates, Environmental Law in Australia, para.
+276 Gerry Bates, Environmental Law in Australia, para.
 9.30.